napiorkowskimarcin/214-SYMFONY-TWO/README.md

 //composer require annotations + doctrine/annotations + doctrine(orm) - to make:controller, db connection and routing working well.
 //composer require dump - to get var_dump in symfony way
 //composer require template - for templating views.
 //composer require form validator - for post and forms.
+//composer require symfony/web-profiler-bundle -to see requests

 other stuff:
 //symfony server:start for 5.2 to start a web server and get acces via localhost no htdocs.